 P.S.
 Aim for a pH of 4.
 It’s high enough for ACV to work and low enough to scare off P. Acnes.

 Why You Shouldn’t Use Apple Cider Vinegar For Acne (And What To Do Instead)

 Let’s say you’re willing to dilute ACV so you can get rid of acne without burning your skin.
 I still don’t recommend it.

 There’s a reason why you won’t find acetic acid (the acid in ACV that give its skin-beneficial properties) in skincare products.
 It just doesn’t work that well.

 Better alternatives are:

-- Glycolic acid: it fades away the dark spots pimples leave behind faster than all other acids (you can find my fave picks here).
+- Glycolic acid: It fades away the dark marks pimples leave behind faster than all other acids (you can find my fave picks here).